sung92/product-preview-card-component/README.md

 - CSS Grid
 - [CSS reset](https://github.com/mayank99/reset.css) - To baseline cross-browser styles

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 - How to structure a good HTML first.
 - Landmarks: header, main, aside and footer.
 - Picture element for images
 - Ribbon text, headings and hgroup element for wrapping headings for a more visual-friendly structure.
-- <s> and <del> elements for a better accesibility.
+- "s" and "del" elements for a better accesibility.
-- When to use <button> and <a> for buttons.
+- When to use "button" and "a" elements for buttons.
 - Testing the final website with keyboard and screenreader for accesibility.

 ### Continued development

 My main focus now is to create a well-structured HTML first.
 Also to keep implementing what I've learned for this project.
-Next step, I would like to use a better <button> and <a> classnames for styling the base first (.btn, .link), and then use a modifier for each specific button (btn--primary, btn--secondary, etc &&  link--primary, link--secondary, etc).
+Next step, I would like to use a better "button" and "a" classnames for styling the base first (.btn, .link), and then use a modifier for each specific button (btn--primary, btn--secondary, etc &&  link--primary, link--secondary, etc).

 ### Useful resources

 - [BEM](https://getbem.com/introduction/)
-- [Tweaking Text Level Styles](https://adrianroselli.com/2017/12/tweaking-text-level-styles.html) - For accesibility: <s>, <del>, <mark>, <ins>.
+- [Tweaking Text Level Styles](https://adrianroselli.com/2017/12/tweaking-text-level-styles.html) - For accesibility: "s, del, mark, ins" elements.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author